Integrally closed $\mathfrak{m}$-primary ideals have extremal resolutions: Results on complexity and curvature, and their consequences

 Now we are in a position to prove our main result.

 \begin{theorem} With {\rm Setup~\ref{setup}}, the ideal $I$ has maximal complexity and curvature. \end{theorem}

 \begin{proof} In view of Lemma~\ref{lem:S-R[[X]]}, without loss of generality, we may assume that $\depth(R) > 0$.
 If the residue field is finite, then passing through $R[X]_{\fm R[X]}$, we may also assume that $R$ has infinite residue field $k$.
-As $I$ is integrally closed and $\fm$-primary, it follows from \cite[Thm.~2.4]{Go87} that $I$ is $\fm$-full, and hence there is an element $x\in \fm$ such that $ (\fm I:_R x) = I $.
-Therefore, by \cite[Prop.~2.3.(5)]{AT05},
+As $I$ is integrally closed and $\fm$-primary, by \ref{para:m-full-ideals-properties}.\eqref{k-summand-of-I-mod-x}, there exists an $R$-regular element $x\in \fm \smallsetminus \fm^2$ such that